Azure/azureml-assets/vision/README.md

 # curl -o ./data/archive.tar http://vision.stanford.edu/aditya86/ImageNetDogs/images.tar

 # unpack in the data/ folder
-# not using verbose, but adding checkpoint to show progress
+# with so many files, do not use verbose, but add checkpoint to show progress
 tar xfm ./data/archive.tar --no-same-owner --checkpoint=1000 -C ./data/
 ```